 - Once back in our document library and ready to start our new workflow, we must select a document, click the Files tab on the ribbon, and then the Workflows command in the Workflows.

 - Once the workflow page appears, click the workflow button, and the workflow will run for you.

-AdvantEdge Training & Consulting offers SharePoint Level 1 and Level 2 classes for workflows and other functionality to help company power users get a better handle on what is available in SharePoint.
-Additionally, if building customized workflows is important to your company, AdvantEdge Training & Consulting offers SharePoint Designer classes to help students understand the available functionality offered with workflows in a free software from Microsoft.
+AdvantEdge Training & Consulting offers SharePoint classes to help company power users get a better handle on what is available in SharePoint.